Portugal: My Best Tips for an Artsy Trip

 Yes, it’s touristy, but I thoroughly enjoyed the interactive displays chronicling the history of Lisbon.
 You don an audio headset and take a 60-minute journey back in time.
 The displays are engaging and interesting.

 For part of the journey, you enter a sensory theater to experience the 1755 earthquake that devastated Lisbon.
-I was intrigued by the displays about the Carnation Revolution of 1974 and the making of modern-day Portugal.
+I was also intrigued by the displays about the Carnation Revolution of 1974 and the making of modern-day Portugal.

 Evening of Day 1